International Diploma in Botanic Garden Management

 Please note the final date for receipt of completed application forms is 6 April 2015.
 Candidates should also supply evidence of full funding by this date, before any offer of a place on the course can be finally confirmed.

-If insufficient fully funded suitable candidates apply, the Royal Botanic Gardens Kew reserves the right to cancel the course, no later than 6 April 2015.
+If insufficient fully-funded, suitable candidates apply, Kew reserves the right to cancel the course, no later than 6 April 2015.